 One suspected reason for his survival is that he has a very rare genetic mutation that renders him largely immune to the negative side effects of those drugs.
 Richards himself also notes in his autobiography that he always took special care to avoid increasing his dosage, which many drug users do not avoid doing and which is a sure way to increase one's risk of overdose (though it's still a risk even if one does exercise that much self-control, since the consistency of drugs can vary and thus it's not possible to be certain how much, or for that matter even what, one is taking).
 To be fair, his genetic mutation also may be one reason he was even able to exercise that much self-control in the first place.

 Memetic Mutation: Thanks to his sightings in the 2010 FIFA World Cup, Mick Jagger has now become a harbinger of bad luck for any team he decides to cheer on, like the English Team, for example.
 Even though he's not to blame that that English team had such a low technical level.

 Seasonal Rot: Some fans say they haven't been good for a long time.
 The most frequently cited "last good/great album" is Tattoo You, while many listeners and critics cite Some Girls as the band's last genuine masterpiece.

-We're Still Relevant, Dammit: Justified with 1978's Some Girls.
+Justified with 1978's Some Girls.
 Music critics had written off the Rolling Stones as outdated with the emergence of Punk Rock and disco, but the Stones thought otherwise with Some Girls - which proved popular with critics and listeners alike.
 It helped that Mick Jagger was a keen follower of the punk and disco scenes in New York and London.
-It also helped that a lot of punks grew up listening to the Stones.
+The fact a lot of punks grew up listening to the Stones doesn't hurt either.